3453-315h/heresy/README.md

 # Heresy's Gate

-Heresy's Gate: Dynamically generate a stub for any Zw/Nt function in kernel mode, even if it is not exported.
+Dynamically generate a stub for any Zw/Nt function in kernel mode, even if it is not exported.

 Code: https://github.com/zerosum0x0/heresy/blob/master/heresy/heresy/scrape.c